aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

     - **If the default filling looks fine, you don’t need to do anything**

-    - If you want to change middlefill=”nan” because 0’s aren’t really 0’s and backfill=”nan” because you know you have some products with end-of-life, paste the sample JSON below.
+    - If you want to change middlefill=”nan” because 0’s aren’t really 0’s and backfill=”zero” because you know you have some products with end-of-life, paste the sample JSON below.

       ```json
       [